-City provides program and program is currently being Program is required by Code, ordinance, resolution or Community and adds to their quality of life offered by other private businesses not within City policy OR to fulfill franchise or contractual agreement
+Program benefits/serves the ENTIRE City provides program and program is currently being Program is required by Code, ordinance, resolution or community and adds to their quality of life offered by other private businesses not within City limits

-Cost Savings/Innovation: The Water Billing Department was able to consolidate several tasks in meter reading services by installing a new Flex Point Radio meter reading system.
+WATER Cost Savings/Innovation: The Water Billing Department was able to consolidate several tasks in meter reading services by installing a new Flex Point Radio meter reading system.
 This allowed the transfer of meter reading staff back into the Water Operations Department, which provided higher efficiencies in the maintenance program.

-WATER OPERATIONS The consequences of lowering the funding for this program include the reduction of both our responsiveness to customer issues and our proactive leak detection.
+WATER The consequences of lowering the funding for this program include the reduction of both our responsiveness to customer issues and our proactive leak detection.
 There would also be an increase in citizen and business owner complaints due to established community expectations.

+Section 6: Performance Me easures

-Description Actual Target Target - FY 2016 FY 2017 FY 2018 FY 2019 Water Billing-WATER OPERATIONS Annua al Percentage of Stuck Meter Service Orders completed within 38 days.
-0% 64% 0% 0% Water Billing-WATER OPERATIONS Annua al Percentage of Cut Wire Service Orders completed within 38 days.
+Description Actual Actual Target Target

+- FY 2016 FY 2017 FY 2018 FY 2019

+Water Billing-WATER OPERATIONS Annual Percentage of Stuck Meter Service Orders completed within 38 days.
+0% 64% 0% 0%

+Water Billing-WATER OPERATIONS Annual Percentage of Cut Wire Service Orders completed within 38 days.
 0% 92% 0% 0%

-WATER OPERATIONS Project Management - Coordination and direction of engineering and financial resources in order to complete various capital projects.
-Construction Management - Coordination, direction, and inspection of resources used to complete capital project construction.
+WATER Project Management - Coordination and direction of engineering and financial resources in order to complete various capital projects.
+OPERATIONS Construction Management - Coordination, direction, and inspection of resources used to complete capital project construction.
 Strategic Planning - Organizing present efforts on the basis of projections to ensure optimal performance of the water system into the future.
 Design - Coordination and direction of engineering resources to complete design of capital projects.

-High Quality & Sustainable Water Resources
+High Quality & Sustainable Water

-Good project management is essential to providing a well thought out, long lasting water system that not only works to meet today's needs, but will keep up with growth and adapt to other less tangible changes.
+Criteria for Meeting Desired Outcome Good project management is essential to providing a well thought out, long lasting water system that not only works to meet today's needs, but will keep up with growth and adapt to other less tangible changes.